messDiv/MESS/docs/inference.rst

 **Spoiler alert:** Posterior predictive simulations can take quite a while to run.
-With the parameters we get even with this toy data a reasonable number of sims could take a couple hours. **So!** For the purpose of this exercise we are going to *munge* the estimates to make the simulations run faster. **DO NOT DO THIS WITH YOUR REAL DATA!**
+With the parameters we get even with this toy data a reasonable number of sims could take a couple hours. **So!** For the purpose of this exercise we are going to *transform* the estimated parameters to make the simulations run faster. **DO NOT DO THIS WITH YOUR REAL DATA!**

 .. code:: python